 If you have these feelings on your own, understand that you’re not alone.
 It’s natural for the partners of addicts to blame themselves or to worry they may have pushed their partners toward their compulsions, but this is never the case.
 An addict uses it for many reasons, all of which need to be explored in treatment, and none of which are a result of something a spouse or partner may “lack.”

 Recognize That You Are Neither Responsible For His Behavior, Nor For His Treatment Outcomes

-It can be tempting for partners to take on the job of trying to make the addict better—to do all the research on the addiction, to insist on therapy and to be the one who struggles over whether progress is being made.
+It can be tempting for partners to take on the job of trying to make the addict better—to do all the research on the addiction, to insist on therapy, and to be the one who struggles over whether progress is being made.
 Resist this temptation.
-Your responsibility in this partnership is on seeing to your own health and wellness and on learning what you can about addiction, co-addiction and codependence and how these dynamics may be arising in your relationship.
-It is also incumbent upon you to learn to set and maintain healthy boundaries, even for yourself.
+Your responsibility in this partnership is on seeing to your own health and wellness and on learning what you can about addiction, co-addiction, and codependence and how these dynamics may be arising in your relationship.

 Be Willing To Seek Your Own Treatment

 Addiction is not merely a personal problem; it is a relationship problem, as well as a family problem.
-Spouses and partners of addicts tend to internalize feelings of guilt and shame, and deal with feelings of anger, fear, confusion and depression.
-Counseling provides partners important coping strategies in dealing with painful emotions and may help facilitate therapeutic insights, about your relationship and about you.
-Organizations like COSA (Codependent Partners of Sex Addicts) offer the support of community, a group of women and men just like you who have been were you are.
+Spouses and partners of addicts tend to internalize feelings of guilt and shame and deal with feelings of anger, fear, confusion, and depression.
+Counseling provides partners important coping strategies in dealing with painful emotions and may help facilitate therapeutic insights about your relationship and about you.
+Organizations like COSA (Codependent Partners of Sex Addicts) offer the support of the community, a group of like-minded men and women.